 A DSL trigger can use the type attribute.
 This can have a value of either timeout or nomove, which specifies how the timer action works.
 If the type is timeout, then the timer interval begins after the page is loaded.
-If the type is nomove, then the timer resets each time the user moves the mouse.
+If the type is nomove, then the timer resets each time the user moves the mouse or the browser registers keyboard input for any element on the page.